Fraunhofer Institute for Applied Optics and Precision Engineering: Infrastructure

-At the end of 2020, Fraunhofer IOF had almost 330 employees, most of whom are scientists and technicians.

-The operating budget for the Fraunhofer IOF was EUR 51,5 million in the 2020 financial year.
+As of 2020, Fraunhofer IOF had almost 330 employees, most of whom are scientists and technicians.
+The operating budget for the Fraunhofer IOF was in the 2020 financial year.

 The Fraunhofer IOF has been headed by Andreas Tünnermann since 2003, who is also Director of the Institute of Applied Physics at the Friedrich Schiller University in Jena.

-The institute has excellently equipped laboratories on an area of 3830 m² plus 1115 m² clean room (ISO class 1 - ISO class 7), a mechanics workshop meeting the highest demands as well as a test field for extensive testing and demonstration purposes.

-In the years 2002 and 2013 expansion facilities were built on the Beutenberg Campus in Jena.
+The institute has excellently equipped laboratories on a 3830 m2 site with 1115 m2 of clean rooms (ISO class 1 - ISO class 7), a mechanics workshop that meets the highest demands, as well as a test field for extensive testing and demonstration purposes.
+In 2002 and 2013 expansion facilities were built on the Beutenberg Campus in Jena.
 In 2017 a fiber technology center was inaugurated at Fraunhofer IOF, which includes new special laboratories for the production of active and passive micro- and nanostructured optical fibers and one of the world's most powerful fiber drawing towers.